 When tragedies and natural disasters occur, NIAF is an immediate responder to fund relief efforts for those in need.
 Over the years, NIAF has collaborated with other Italian American organizations, the Embassy of Italy and the U.S. State Department to fund relief projects after the 2002, 2009, 2012 and 2016 earthquakes that struck Puglia, Abruzzo, Emilia Romagna and Umbria.
 In the wake of 9/11, NIAF raised money for the future education of 25 children of emergency personnel.
-Most recently, NIAF launched a campaign after the November flooding in Venice, the second-worst flooding in the city’s recorded history.
+In 2019, NIAF launched a campaign after the November flooding in Venice, the second-worst flooding in the city’s recorded history.
 Most recently, in response to the pandemic, NIAF launched a Coronavirus Relief page that has helped to address the critical situation in Italy, provided medical and safety guidance for Americans, and helped to ensure that the day-to-day business of NIAF moved forward.

 - News & Media